hillwithsmallfields/land/README.md

 The values in this section should be dictionaries binding:

-  - hostname
+  - hostname --- set the hostname to this
-  - host-class --- looked up in the "host-classes" section.
+  - host-class --- looked up in the "host-classes" section
+  - no-partition-ops --- don't do any partition-related operations

 host-classes
 ------------